larastudio/stedding/README.md

 You need to have Ansible installed on your local computer.
 This really differs from box to box See [Ansible Documents](http://docs.ansible.com/ansible/intro_installation.html) for instructions.

 ## Remote Server Preparations
 To run Ansible Playbooks properly on *Ubuntu 16.0.4* we need to setup a sudo user and make sure Python and some other packages are available so Ansible can run.
-The setting up of a sudo user and adding of the SSH keys for it can be done following the instructions below.
-This has been taken care of.
+The setting up of a sudo user and adding of the SSH keys has been taken care of.
 All you need is root access to the Ubuntu 16.0.4 box.

+## Stedding Vars
+Do not forget to adjust the vars in `grousp_var/all` and or `vars/mainyml` where need be.
+Not all will have to be adjusted perhaps but some will have to.
+This is besides the addition of the hosts file as will be mentioned later on.

 ### Optionally Block Root SSH Access
 If at a later stage you would like to shut down ssh access for root on your local box do the following: